 Food rarely comes up when we talk about the mind and brain, even though what you eat determines how effectively your brain operates.
 It is so obvious that it is often overlooked.
-The most common food errors, like skipping breakfast or self-medicating with food, can sabotage the best of treatment plans.
+The most common food errors, like skipping breakfast or self-medicating with food, can sabotage the best of ADHD treatment plans.

 If you do not eat properly, you can become distracted, impulsive, and restless.
 You look like you have ADD, even if you do not.
 Therefore, ADD treatment — like any effort to lead a healthy life — must consider a good diet an essential component of a proper regimen.